 When you hold a Southwest Companion Pass, you can fly one companion with you on the same flight for free.
-Your flight can be paid with points or with cold, hard cash.
+You can pay for your flight with points or cold, hard cash.

 2. Use It to Check Off Your Bucket List

 Are there places on your bucket list that you haven’t yet visited?
 With your Southwest Companion Pass, you and a friend or loved one can begin checking those off one by one!